Why is the DEA trying to ban these research chemicals?

 “It is a silver bullet,” Thompson said.
 “If you are doing a research study, it’s a very powerful, useful tool.”

 DOI and DOC have been used to help study anxiety, depression, substance use disorder and more.
-The drugs have been cited in more than 900 published studies, according to Murdi.
+The drugs have been cited in more than 900 published studies, according to Murti.
 In July, SSDP and others sued to force the DEA to allow expert testimony from researchers during the upcoming hearing.

 If DOI and DOC, part of the DOx class of amphetamines, become Schedule 1 substances, universities would need a special license to use them in research.
-This process is “prohibitive” in both cost and time, Murdi said.
+This process is “prohibitive” in both cost and time, Murti said.
 Alaina Jaster, a postdoctoral scholar of psychiatric and behavioral neuroscience at Wayne State University who studied psilocybin and DOI in mice, said her colleagues are currently waiting six months to a year to complete the DEA process.

 Even labs with Schedule 1 clearance will have to update their license, according to Jaster.